 **Browser**:

-Let’s look at each piece of this report.
+Let’s look at each part of this template.

 Steps to reproduce are vital.
 What’s the setup, and what actions did you take?